 Maid Software Automation

-As a maid service entrepreneur, you need every advantage you can get to grow your business.
-One of the biggest advantages available is maid software automation.
-Obviously, automation saves you from a lot of wasted time and effort.
-The real secret is what it saves you for.
+As an entrepreneur, you need every advantage you can get, and one of the most significant advantages available is maid software automation.
+When used correctly, automation can save you from a lot of wasted time and effort—so you can focus on the really valuable stuff.

 A delivery automation tale

-In the early nineties, when UPS began implementing the DIAD or Delivery Information Acquisition Device – the electronic clipboard developed to replace paper records and ink pen – the delivery drivers were reluctant.
-Some were nearly hostile about it.
+In the early nineties, when UPS began implementing the DIAD or Delivery Information Acquisition Device, an electronic clipboard was developed to replace paper and pen records.
+Unfortunately, many of their delivery drivers were highly reluctant to use it.
+Some were nearly hostile.

 - “It’s too complicated!”